UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Experiment

+Retrieval efficiency is critical in real-world applications.
+We analyze the efficiency of our UniCVR here: we first establish that a small scoring budget suffices, so that its cost stays bounded regardless of gallery size, and then quantify the per-query cost of both stages.

-Figure~\ref{fig:k1k2} further illustrates the effect of the adaptive scoring budgets $K'_1$ and $K'_2$, as well as the proportion of queries that terminate early at $K'_1$ under different configurations.
-As shown, performance improves steadily as the budget increases from $5/10$ to $20/40$ and saturates beyond that, indicating that a moderate budget suffices for effective reranking.
-The table shows that a substantial proportion of queries terminate early at $K'_1$, confirming the efficiency of the adaptive budgeting mechanism.
-FashionIQ exhibits the highest early termination ratio, likely because its targets are more visually distinctive and easier for the MLLM assessor to verify among top-ranked candidates.
+\textbf{A small budget suffices.} Figure~\ref{fig:k1k2} reports the effect of the scoring budget $K'_1/K'_2$, together with the proportion of queries that terminate early at $K'_1$.
+Performance improves steadily from $5/10$ to $20/40$ and saturates beyond that, indicating that a moderate budget suffices for effective reranking; this is the empirical basis for our default of $20/40$, which sits on a plateau rather than at a tuned peak.
+Even the smallest budget $5/10$ already yields substantial gains, reflecting the fact that Stage~I places most relevant targets close to the head of the ranking.
+Crucially, because performance saturates at a small $K'$, the budget need not grow with the gallery, which is what keeps the cost of Stage~II bounded.
+The early-termination column shows that a substantial proportion of queries stop at $K'_1$: FashionIQ exhibits the highest ratio, as its targets are visually distinctive and easy for the assessor to verify among top-ranked candidates, whereas CIRCO, whose queries admit multiple plausible ground truths, more often requires the extended budget.